The original idea of bringing together a Guise dancing team with an ‘Obby ‘Oss was first created on 8th August 2010. A brief history follows….

 Wolfshead and Vixen Morris at Stonehenge

-The photo above was in 2001 when Rhys (little boy in the photo below) and Laetitia his mother (photo above 3rd female from left) danced with Wolfshead and Vixen Morris.
+The photo above was taken in 2001 when Rhys (little boy in the photo below) and Laetitia his mother (photo above 3rd female from left) danced with Wolfshead and Vixen Morris.
 They are both founder members of Boekka.

 Rhys with Pete Taylor